 There are three main basic elements in the BPMN method:

-Activities describe the action taken in an instance of the process (task, transaction, sub-process or call).
+- Activities: activities describe the action taken in an instance of the process (task, transaction, sub-process or call).

-These represent an event within a process (start, intermediate and end events).
+- Events: these represent an event within a process (start, intermediate and end events).

 Conclusion: BPMN 2.0 & Process Governance